Ms. Monika Meler, Head

 ARED 3000.
 Issues and Trends in Contemporary Art Education.
 3 Hours.

-Prerequisites: ARED 2999 and a minimum GPA of 2.75.
+Prerequisites: A minimum GPA of 2.75.
 The study of curricular frameworks, course content, and pedagogical strategies associated with best practices in the field of Art Education.

 ARED 3010.
 Elementary Art Methods.
 3 Hours.

-Prerequisites: ARED 2999 and a minimum GPA of 2.75.
-Instructional methods; curricular and programmatic structures; assessment strategies; and the appropriate and safe use of tools, media, materials, and equipment in middle and high school art education programs.
+Prerequisites: ARED 3000 and a minimum GPA of 2.75.
+Instructional methods; curricular and programmatic structures; assessment strategies; and the appropriate and safe use of tools, media, materials, and equipment in elementary art education programs.

 ARED 3012.
 Secondary Art Methods.
 3 Hours.

-Prerequisites: ARED 2999 and a minimum GPA of 2.75.
+Prerequisites: ARED 3010.
 Instructional methods; curricular and programmatic structures; assessment strategies; and the appropriate and safe use of tools, media, materials, and equipment in middle and high school art education program.

 ARED 4070.
 Seminar in Art Education (P-12).
 2 Hours.